tzufitltaboola/taboola-ios-api/README.md

 Taboola widgets should have an attribution/disclosure UI element on their top or bottom.
 This UI element usually includes some variation of the text "By Taboola" or "Sponsored content" and optinally the Taboola logo.
 It's the responsibilty of the app developer to add this UI element.
 Consult your Taboola account manager regarding what should be placed in your application.

-Clicks on this UI elemnt should be handled by Taboola, for that call `handleAttributionClick` every time this view is clicked by the user
+Clicks on this UI element should be handled by Taboola, for that call `handleAttributionClick` every time this view is clicked by the user

 ```
 [[TaboolaApi sharedInstance] handleAttributionClick]
 ```

 ### 1.8 Request next batch of the recommendations for placement
 Used for implementing pagination or infinite scroll (load more items as the user scrolls down).
 The method gets the next batch of recommendation items for a specified placement.
-The name of the returned Placement will have a "counter" added as a suffix.
+The name of the returned placement will have a "counter" added as a suffix.
 For example, if the original placement name was "article" the new name will be "article 1", next one "article 2", and so on.
 The counter is incremented on each successful fetch.

 ```